isinyaaa/aoc/23/README.md

 Then `std.mem.tokenizeAny` that to get an iterator and you're golden.

+Dumb python version where I try to solve both challenges at once was actually a kind of a pain to get right.
+Obviously performance doesn't even compare.

 ### Notes

 - Allocator stuff doesn't seem that hard, but I don't get how you can avoid having some boilerplate